-The above described mortality assumption rates were mandated by Chapter 2015-157, Laws of Florida.
-This law mandates the use of the assumptions used in either of the two most recent valuations of the FRS.
+The previously described mortality assumption rates were mandated by Chapter 2015-157, Laws of Florida.
+This law mandates the use of the assumptions used in either of the two most recent valuations of the Florida Retirement System (FRS).
 The above rates are those outlined in Milliman's July 1, 2019 FRS valuation report for non-special-risk employees, with appropriate risk and collar adjustments made based on plan demographics.
 We feel this assumption sufficiently accommodates future mortality improvements.